Edgar B. Stern: Early life and education

 Edgar Stern was born in 1886 in New Orleans as the second son of Maurice Stern and Hannah Bloom Stern.
 His family was Jewish.
 Maurice had immigrated to New Orleans from Germany in 1871, beginning employment with cotton factors in the city.
 Maurice Stern succeeded in the cotton trade, and by 1883 his firm of employment bore his name, Lehman, Stern and Company.
-He married Hannah Bloom in the same year, and his family benefited financially from his success as a cotton merchant.
+Maurice married Hannah Bloom in 1883, and his family benefited financially from his success as a cotton merchant.

 For his family's affluence, Edgar Stern traveled frequently, became involved in charitable works, and became active in Temple Sinai synagogue, all beginning in early childhood.
 Stern attended New Orleans public schools, and subsequently enrolled in Tulane University.
 However, after one year, he transferred to Harvard University, where he obtained a scholarship.
 At Harvard, Stern earned a BA in 1907 and an MA in 1908.